 Students who are not making Satisfactory Academic Progress may choose not to submit an appeal.
-If this is the case, these students will not be eligible to receive federal student financial aid until they are in compliance with all components of the Satisfactory Academic Progress Policy.
+If this is the case, these students will not be eligible to receive federal student financial aid until they are in compliance with all components of the Satisfactory Academic Progress policy.
 These students will need to attend classes until they are once again in compliance with the policy.
 This may take several semesters to accomplish and it is the responsibility of the students to improve their academic performance during this time.
 Students may request their academic records be reviewed by the Financial Aid Office.
-If a student is found to be in compliance, eligibility for federal student aid can be re-established.
+If a student is found to be in compliance with the Satisfactory Academic Progress (SAP) policy, eligibility for federal student aid can be re-established.